rudydesplan/dsti-devops/flask-api/README.md

 ![index.html](../images/output.png)

-Another way to test your REST API is to use [Postman](https://www.postman.com/).
+Another way to test your REST API is to use [Postman](https://www.postman.com/) or the Swagger UI (non functional, todo).

 ## Testing